How to Determine Foot Traffic to Choose a Location & Drive Sales

 - AreaVibes (free): This beautifully designed site doesn’t give foot traffic counts, but it does provide other valuable geographic lifestyle and demographic data for free, including insights into community population, amenities, and walkability.

-- LocationOne (free): Using the free “Property Search” tool, you can not only access available commercial properties but download reports outlining everything from foot traffic in the immediate area to category spending within a multi-mile radius.
+- LOIS (free): Using the free “Property Search” tool, you cannot only access available commercial properties but download reports outlining everything from foot traffic in the immediate area to category spending within a multi-mile radius.

 Below are a few systems small businesses can use to measure and analyze the shoppers in their retail locations.
 This list is only the tip of the iceberg of solutions that might best suit your needs as a business owner.
-These featured options highlight three-foot traffic measurement tactics: DaaS, artificial intelligence (AI), and point of sales (POS).
+These featured options highlight three-foot traffic measurement tactics: DaaS, AI, and POS.

 Understanding your business from an analytical, data-driven perspective can be a powerful mechanism for growing your business.
 You can learn more with our guide to retail analytics.

 Once you have aggregated some data about your foot traffic, what’s next?
-How can you use these insights to improve your business operations and make smarter decisions?
-Let’s take a look at ways you can use foot traffic data.
+How can you use your foot traffic data to improve your business operations and make smarter decisions?

-Choosing a store location is—unsurprisingly—a numbers game, and understanding a location’s foot traffic in relation to its rent price is a huge factor in choosing the best spot for your store.
+Choosing a store location is—unsurprisingly—a numbers game, and understanding a location’s foot traffic in relation to its rent price should be a huge factor in choosing the best location for your store.

 Location A: A scenic and bustling intersection; nearby amenities draw people out, and the businesses all benefit from each other’s foot traffic.
 Rent is high, but foot traffic numbers are optimal, at about 8,000 pedestrians per day (PPD). | Location B: A short walk off the main strip; surrounded by offices, not retailers.
 Rent is much more reasonable, but foot traffic is not as high at around 2,000 PPD. |